 National Public Radio Inc – Owns NPR News.
 “National Public Radio is an American privately and publicly funded non-profit membership media organization that serves as a national syndicator to a network of 900 public radio stations.”
 (Wikipedia)

 Russia – The government funds RT News (aka Russia Today)

 Win McCormack, Hamilton Fish – Run The New Republic.

 Miscellaneous examples of collusion

-DNC officials worked with media groups and individual journalists (DNC email scandal).
-During the 2016 U.S. Presidential election, several emails released by Wikileaks and others proved how the Clinton campaign worked closely with journalists.
+- DNC officials worked with media groups and individual journalists (DNC email scandal).
+During the 2016 U.S. Presidential election, several emails released by Wikileaks and other sources proved how the Clinton campaign worked closely with journalists.
 There are multiple examples of the campaign coordinating to push or suppress narratives via “friendly sources.”
 The Trump campaign also had a close connection with Breitbart.

 - Unusually close ties between the Clinton campaign and Democratic party, as illustrated by articles on Politico, Counterpunch, and more.